buxiaomo/kok/README.md

 # kok

 This project is deploy kubernetes control-plane on k8s.

+Can help you create any version of kubernetes control plane in 1 minute..

 ## Depend-on